pkarsy/rfboot/help/Installation.md

 ### Install the apropriate software
 First of all, a linux PC is needed for the development.
 I don't use Windows neither MAC and is very difficult for me to support another platform.
-You can use VirtualBox if you really need to use rfboot from Windows or Mac.
-I tried with Virtualbox (a Linux Mint 17.3 image) and it is working perfectly.
-Of course if you are unfamiliar with linux and especially the command line, the problem remains.

-I do all development on a Linux Mint 17.3 box.
+I did most development on a Linux Mint 17.3 machine.
 Maybe you need to adapt the procedure for your environment.
 Open a terminal:

 ```bash